 There aren’t many ingredients but it’s still very hearty with the gnocchi.
 Try it with some leftover chicken instead of the kielbasa, if you prefer.
 If you want to use Italian sausage, cook it first before adding.

 This soup will start with all the usual culprits of onion, carrots, celery and cloves.

 Next, add in some of my favorite things:

 - Kielbasa Smoked Sausage

 - Potato Gnocchi

+I much prefer creamy soups and this soup is no exception.
 To make it creamy, I’ve added in a little bit of half-n-half after cooking.
 Try using canned evaporated milk, cream or even regular milk, if you prefer.

 I’ve added in the chopped spinach at the end as well.
 It’s just a personal preference.
 I prefer the spinach to be just a little wilted instead of fully cooked during pressure cooking.

-Steps for easy cooking
+Steps for Easy Cooking